zmike/zmike.github.io/_posts/2022-09-14-spaghetti-recipes.md

 Cool as a cucumber.

-But if—and this is obviously just a hypothetical—If I were enraged and just recovering from a lengthy tantrum after seeing these results, I'd be looking at making some artisanal spaghetti.
+But if—and this is obviously just a hypothetical—If I were enraged and just recovering from a lengthy tantrum after seeing these results, I'd be looking at growing some artisanal spaghetti.
 To do that, I'd be running `perf` on the `vkoverhead` case and then checking out a flamegraph, which might even happen to look something like this

 [![base.png]({{site.url}}/assets/spaghetti/base.png)]({{site.url}}/assets/spaghetti/base.png)